changhoi/RESUME/en/README.md

 - Birth: 1996.04.17
 - Location: Seoul, Korea

 Hello!
 I'm a software engineer.
-I want to be a developer who solves challenging problems related to managing large data or massive traffic in a lapidly growing service.
-I enjoy working collaboratively and communicate well to improve the quality of the code base, such as test code or code review.
-And I also like to research how to solve problems in a most optimal way, and to learn the solution even if it is unfamiliar.
+I want to be a developer who solves challenging problems related to managing large data or massive traffic in a rapidly growing service.
+I enjoy working collaboratively and communicating well to improve the quality of the code base, such as test code or code review.
+And I also like to research how to solve problems most optimally, and to learn the solution even if it is unfamiliar.

 # Skills